10-kp/kunal-k-portfolio/README.md

     HTML
     - Created a large font for header
     - Segregated into 2 headers, nav, 4 sections, 5 headers 2.
-    - Headings - About me, Work -> split into 5 sub-sections namely myFirstRepo, Horiseon, My Bio, Refactoring.
+    - Headings - About me, Work -> split into 5 sub-sections namely myFirstRepo, Horiseon, My Bio.
     - Created a contact me with phone, email, github, LinkedIn and Twitter
-    - Separate Resume under progress.
+    - Separate Resume pdf links.

     CSS
     - Formatted the whole page with boxes, padding and margins.